ReviewNB/jupyterlab-gitplus/README.md

 - Head over [developer settings on GitHub](https://github.com/settings/tokens).
 Click "Generate New Token".
 - Select `repo` scope.
 Click "Generate Token".
 Copy the generated token.
-- Open you Jupyter config file `~/.jupyter/jupyter_notebook_config.py` & paste the token as below
+- Open you Jupyter config file `~/.jupyter/jupyter_notebook_config.py` & paste the token as below (if `jupyter_notebook_config.py` does not exist then create one by running `jupyter notebook --generate-config`)
 ```bash
 c.GitPlus.github_token = '<your-github-access-token>'
 ```

-After installation, start JupyterLab normally & you should see "Git-Plus" as a new menu item.
+After installation, start JupyterLab normally & you should see "Git-Plus" as a new menu item at the top.

 ## FAQ
 <details>